Erik-k/transfer/README.md

 First the user will construct a transfer function by specifying the number of zeros, number of poles, and DC gain.
 Then they specify each frequency f1, f2, and so on.

-I'm going to start by making a Python program that can do things normally and save the confinement to a terminal window as a later goal.

 http://web.mit.edu/6.302/www/compare/report.html
 https://en.wikibooks.org/wiki/Control_Systems/Transfer_Functions
 http://octave.sourceforge.net/control/overview.html#PolePlacement